minprog/cs50x-1718-1819/problems/scratch/scratch.md

 ## Help

-For help with Week 0 and Problem Set 0:
+For help with Module 0 and Problem Set 0:

 * Ask questions in class using the "Ask" tool on this website.
 * Watch Zamyla's walkthrough, below.